ABTOMAT/ABTOTools3dsMax/Readme.md

 ## 5. Known bugs

-* When there's more nath one UVW Modifiers on the object, script works uncorrectly.
+* When there's more than one UVW Modifiers on the object, script works uncorrectly.
 To be fixed.

 **If you know any other bugs please let me know!**